 Climate constantly fluctuates on a variety of temporal scales.
-The SEAN area experiences two sources of variability that deserve comment.
-The first of these involves variations in fields of atmospheric wind and pressure and of oceanic temperature and currents in the North Pacific Ocean south of the southern Alaska coastline.
-This pattern is referred to as the Pacific Decadal Oscillation, or PDO (Mantua et al. 1997; Mantua 2000), and a single variation is thought to take 50-60 years to undergo a full "oscillation" from one phase and then back again The cause of this variability is thought to relate to the El Niño Southern Oscillation (ENSO), seen in the tropical Pacific far south of here.
-These ENSO and PDO variations, experienced during the winter half of the year, have major effects on the regional climate (Neal et al. 2002), the ocean circulation, and on biological organisms and populations, such as salmon (Mantua et al. 1997).
+The SWAN area experiences two sources of variability that deserve comment.
+The first of these, the PDO, involves variations in fields of atmospheric wind and pressure and of oceanic temperature and currents in the North Pacific Ocean south of the southern Alaska coastline (Mantua 2000; Mantua and Hare 2002) A single variation is thought to take 50-60 years to undergo a full "oscillation" from one phase and then back again The cause of this variability is thought to relate to ENSO.
+The impacts from ENSO cycles are experienced primarily during the winter half of the year and have major effects on the regional climate, the ocean circulation, and on biological organisms and populations, such as salmon (Mantua et al. 1997).

 Secondly, much of Alaska has experienced unusually mild winters in recent years.
 Much of Alaska now shows a clear tendency for warmer temperatures, as temperatures during the 1990s rose substantially beyond those in previous decades (NAST 2001; Redmond et al. 2005; Redmond et al. 2006).
-In many instances, these findings are being taken as the harbinger of larger-scale planetary warming of the surface of the earth.
-Areas along the south coast appear to be less affected than areas inland to the north and east.
+In many instances, these findings are being taken as the harbinger of larger-scale planetary warming of the surface of the earth (Mann et al. 1998; NAST 2001).
+Along the Gulf of Alaska, warming has also been associated with an increase in precipitation of about 30% between 1969 and 1999 (Arctic Assessment 2004).
+Areas along the coast appear to be less affected than areas inland to the north and east.
 However, as with much of Alaska, there are compelling reasons for much better knowledge of the variations of climate in this area.
-There is a possibility of some contribution to warming in Alaska coming from long-term climate variations in the North Pacific (e.g., PDO; see Neal et al. 2002).
+There is a possibility of some contribution to warming in Alaska coming from long-term climate variations in the North Pacific (e.g., PDO).
 Conversely, such natural variations could be enhanced by climate change.
 For example, the atmosphere may respond to warming by "choosing" certain preferred circulation patterns.
-The true impacts of climate variability and change in Alaska and the SEAN remain a subject of much speculation and active research.
+The true impacts of climate variability and change in Alaska and the SWAN remain a subject of much speculation and active research.

 2.4.
-Parameter Regression on Independent Slopes Model (PRISM)
+Parameter Regression on Independent Slopes Model

-The preceding maps were generated using the Parameter Regression on Independent Slopes Model (PRISM).
+The climate maps presented in this report were generated using the Parameter Regression on Independent Slopes Model (PRISM).
 This model was developed to address the extreme spatial and elevation gradients exhibited by the climate of the western U.S. (Daly et al. 1994; 2002; Gibson et al. 2002; Doggett et al. 2004).
-The maps produced through PRISM have undergone rigorous evaluation in the western U.S. This model was developed originally to provide climate information at scales matching available land-cover maps to assist in ecologic modeling.
+The maps produced through PRISM have undergone rigorous evaluation in the western U.S. This model was originally developed to provide climate information at scales matching available land-cover maps to assist in ecologic modeling.
 The PRISM technique accounts for the scale-dependent effects of topography on mean values of climate elements.
 Elevation provides the first-order constraint for the mapped climate fields, with slope and orientation (aspect) providing second-order constraints.
 The model has been enhanced gradually to address inversions, coast/land gradients, and climate patterns in small-scale trapping basins.
 Monthly climate fields are generated by PRISM to account for seasonal variations in elevation gradients in climate elements.
 These monthly climate fields then can be combined into seasonal and annual climate fields.
 Since PRISM maps are grid maps, they do not replicate point values but rather, for a given grid cell, represent the grid-cell average of the climate variable in question at the average elevation for that cell.
 The model relies on observed surface and upperair measurements to estimate spatial climate fields.